Tips to Handle Insurance Adjusters and Insurance Companies

 insurance companies insurance adjusters communicate properly personal injury attorney

-On the phone talking with insurance adjuster.
+On the phone talking with an insurance adjuster.

 • “I feel fine,” or implying that you were not hurt in the accident.
 You may feel fine at that moment in time; however, it can take hours, even days or weeks, for your injuries to appear and treatment may be required at a later date.

 • “I made a mistake” or “I’m sorry,” implies you were at fault.
 You may not know all the specifics of how an accident occurred or who was actually at fault.
-Self-incriminating statements such as this may make taint how an adjuster views the accident.
+Self-incriminating statements such as this may make taint how an adjuster views the accident. so let the investigation determine responsibility.

 • “They came out of nowhere,” begs the question, were you paying attention at the time of the accident or were you distracted by texting, talking on the phone, eating or another activity to take your eyes off the road?